March 8th is International Women’s Day. We’ve made great strides toward economic equality, but we still have a long way to go.

 It took another 11 years before women could get their own credit cards without a chaperone, and another 15 years before it became illegal to dismiss women from their work if they became pregnant.

 In 2009, 100 years after the National Women’s Day march that inspired International Women’s Day, Congress passed the Lilly Ledbetter Fair Pay Act.
 The act overturned a Supreme Court case that limited the time period within which employees could file pay discrimination complaints, making it easier for workers to prove sex-based wage discrimination.

 3. The pay gap still exists – and it’s worse for Black and Hispanic women

-Statistics from the Department of Labor show that in 2017, white, non-Hispanic women made 77 percent of what white men did.
+Statistics from the Department of Labor show that in 2017 (the latest data), white, non-Hispanic women made 77 percent of what white men did.
 For Black and Hispanic women, it dropped even lower to 60.8 percent and 53 percent, respectively.

 4. It will take 257 years to reach economic gender equality

 The Global Gender Gap Report conducted by the World Economic Forum analyzes 153 countries on the basis of educational attainment, health and survival, political empowerment, and economic participation and opportunity.
 Overall, the report predicts it will take 99.5 years to reach gender parity.